ColbyStatSvyRsch/CIPerm/README.md

 Note that our R function arguments and outputs are structured differently than the similarly-named R functions in Nguyen (2009), but the results are equivalent.

+A copy of our [useR!
+2022 conference](https://user2022.r-project.org/) poster about the package is in our GitHub repo, in the [`data-raw` folder](https://github.com/ColbyStatSvyRsch/CIPerm/tree/master/data-raw).

 ## Installation

 Install a stable version of the package from [CRAN](https://cran.r-project.org/package=CIPerm):